 22So the messenger went, and he came and told David all that Joab had sent him to say.

 23The messenger said to David, “The men gained an advantage over us, and they came out against us in the field, but we drove them back as far as the entrance of the gate.

 24But the shooters shot at your servants from off the wall, and some of the king’s servants are dead, and your servant Uriah the Hittite is dead also.”

-25Then David said to the messenger, “Thus you are to tell Joab, ‘Do not let this thing displease you, for the sword devours one as well as another.
+25Then David said to the messenger, “Say this to Joab, ‘Do not let this thing be evil in your eyes, for the sword devours one as well as another.
 Make your battle stronger against the city and overthrow it.’
 So you are to encourage him.”

-26When the wife of Uriah heard that Uriah her husband was dead, she made lamentation for her husband.
+26When the wife of Uriah heard that Uriah her husband was dead, she mourned for her husband.

 27When the time of mourning was past, David sent and brought her to his house and she became his wife and bore him a son.
 But the thing that David had done was evil in the eyes of Yahweh.